Jokero/transformer-chain/README.md

             string: true
         }
     },
-    author: true // here we tell that we need this field in result object without any changes };
+    author: true // here we say that we need this field in result object without any changes };
 ```